 Alex first talked about his condition in a contestant interview with an audiologist in a Jeopardy episode first aired in 2010.

-A name virtually synonymous with loudness, Ozzy currently holds a Guinness world record for the longest crowd scream which lasted for one minute and eight seconds and registered at over 105 decibels.
+A name virtually synonymous with loudness, Ozzy currently holds a Guinness world record for the longest crowd scream.
+It lasted for one minute and eight seconds and registered at over 105 decibels.

 Eric Patrick Clapton, an English singer-songwriter and guitarist best known as an original member of Cream.
-He claims that his early days of performance are responsible for the tinnitus he now suffers.
+He claims that his early days of performance are responsible for the tinnitus he now suffers from.

 Rush Hudson Limbaugh is an American radio talk show host, entertainer, writer and a conservative political commentator.
 His show on WABC is the most listened to in the country.

-In December 2001, Rush received back a measure of his hearing through a cochlear implant surgery which was done by doctors at the House Ear Clinic in LA.
+In December 2001, Rush got back some of his hearing through a cochlear implant surgery which was done by doctors at the House Ear Clinic in LA.
 He later announced that his hearing had improved greatly.

-In March 2011, Phil had to call it quits on his musical carrier after suffering hearing loss.
-According to an article published by Healthyhearing.com on March 16th 2011, Phil basically acquired this condition that ruined his musical carrier due to the loud concerts he performed early in his carrier.
+In March 2011, Phil had to call it quits on his musical career after suffering hearing loss.
+Phil believes that this condition that ruined his musical career is due to the loud concerts he performed early in his career.

 It is also reported that Phil had to rely heavily on hearing aids with doctors predicting a next to impossible career resuscitation.

 Star Trek can be said to be both a blessing and a curse to Shatner as it put him on the map but also ruined his hearing.

 An on-set accident is believed to have caused tinnitus in both William Shatner and his friend Leonard Nimoy.